This post may contain affiliate links. Please read the disclaimer here.

 Where: Via Guido Monzino, 1, 22016 Tremezzina CO, Italy

-Read more: 22 Amazing Films set in Italy to Inspire You to Visit
+Read more: 22 Amazing Films Set in Italy to Inspire You to Visit

-Italy seems to be the main place where movies were filmed out of Hollywood!
+Italy seems to be the main place where movies were filmed outside of Hollywood!
 And they probably will be for some time, because Italy has so much to offer.
 One villa that’s caught the eye of multiple productions is Villa del Balbianello on Lake Como.
 It’s one of the most famous locations you could visit in Italy.
 Not only did it feature in Casino Royale, but also in Star Wars Episode II: Attack of the Clones (2001).

 Neuschwanstein Castle as seen in Chitty Chitty Bang Bang (1968)